All Products

 1. Non-blocking resolution

-Use asynchronous methods in your apps to access HTTPDNS.
-This way, your business does not need to be interrupted to wait for the resolution results.
+Use asynchronous methods in your apps to access HTTPDNS so that your business is not blocked waiting for resolution results.

 2. Performance optimization